mw10104587/toy_jp/README.md

 ## Process of building this toy project

-We have several biggest part of connecting different frameworks.
+We have several frameworks that neede to be connected.
 We decide to use **Django**, **MySQL** and **d3.js** to build our application and show data and process to our users.
 Our main task is to link all of them together.
 Nothing was particularly hard, but it took us a while to understand the structure of Django and connecting it to MySQL server.
+MySQL Server also took us a while setting up.
+The following are the problems we encountered and we take down how we solved these problems.

 ## Database